-Contact the manufacturer to ask for a list of ingredients in your vape fluid.
+- Ask for a list of ingredients: Contact the manufacturer for a list of ingredients in your vape fluid.
 If the manufacturer can’t provide a list of ingredients, it might be a sign of a not-so-safe product.

-Unflavored vape juices are less likely to contain potentially toxic flavoring agents.
+- Avoid flavored fluids: Unflavored fluids are less likely to contain potentially toxic flavoring agents.

-It can’t hurt to talk to a doctor or other healthcare professional about the risks of vaping, especially if you already have a chronic health condition, such as asthma.
+It can’t hurt to talk with a doctor or other healthcare professional about the risks of vaping, especially if you already have a chronic health condition, such as asthma.